Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend some for you.

 My Thoughts on 'The Wailing'

 One example is when we meet Moo-myeong, which means no-name in Korean.
 She sits slightly down the road while Jong-goo, the protagonist, and his fellow police officer sit and talk.
-No-name squats down and throws a heaps of rocks which accumulate in a scattered pile around the two.
-From time-to-time Jong-goo calls her names and tells her to go away.
+No-name squats down and throws a heap of rocks that accumulate in a scattered pile around the two.
+From time to time, Jong-goo calls her names and tells her to go away.
 I found this scene humorous at the time and I think that was the intention.
-According to an interview I read, the comedic elements were added to make the foreboding direction more bearable.
+Comedic elements were added to make the foreboding length and symbolic direction more bearable.
 I think he nailed that.

 It is not particularly scary.
-While the lighting and mountain scenes in the trees were well constructed, I felt it could have used a few jump scares.
+While the lighting and mountain scenes were well constructed, I felt it could have used a few jump-scares.
 There are plenty of dark cavernous rooms and candle-lit scenes to work with.
-The houses where people live are paper-thin which begs for someone to wreak havoc by breaking through.
-Having No Name appear here and there and seeing her in the background could have been utilised well into creating a more sinister vibe.
+People live in paper-thin houses begging for someone to smash through them.
+No Name appears sporadically but seeing her in the background could have been utilized better to create a more sinister vibe.

 The characters are engaging.
 I particularly loved Jong-goo's average Joe responses to most situations that occur in the first half while slowly building towards obsession and darkness.
-I adored the swear words raining out of his mouth in just about every scenario.
-I think a few swears don't translate well and among the frequent F bombs are handful of "goddesses."
+The swear words raining out of his mouth in just about every scenario were wonderful.
+A few swears don't translate well and among the frequent F-bombs are a handful of "oh my goodnesses!"
+It's so toned down from what I am used to seeing.
 It made me smile from time to time.

-The tiny nuances of culture differences that make these types of movies unique also add a strong amount of personality to the story.
-It is often that Korean and Japanese writers add religious aspects to their films, be they horror, drama or action.
-This particular movie is not easily understood like the one's I have watched before.
+The tiny nuances of cultural differences that make these types of movies unique also add a strong amount of personality to the story.
+It is often that Korean and Japanese writers add religious aspects to their films, be they horror, drama, or action.
+The Wailing's not easily understood compared to the ones I have watched before.
 I really had to think about certain scenes and characters.
 Once I thought I had figured it out I wanted to go back and watch it again.

-I give The Wailing 4 rakes to the zombie head out of 5.
+I give The Wailing 4 rakes to the zombie's head out of 5.

 Quick Film Info